FardinAhsan146/FardinAhsan146.github.io/index.md

 I like using whatever tools are best for the project but I'm biased towards using Python when I could.

 - Python (NumPy, Pandas, Scikit-learn, Pytorch, Flask)
-- Ruby (Rails)
+- Flask, Django, Rails
 - SQL (I really like Postgres and SQLite, other Databases are OK)
-- Large Language Models (I like using Langchain whenever I can)
-- Metabase (Most BI tools are the same if you can query using SQL).
+- Large Language Models, more of using them to do things for me such as cleaning data or automating tasks.

 ## Do I know how to write a fizz-buzz script?